About Paula

 - true congruence from within

-- holding safe and reflective spiritual space
+- holding safe and reflective spiritual spaces

 - nurturing originality, courage, and discernment